opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 - Value range: `round_robin` or `least_load`

-## Set sync up job intervals
+## Set sync job intervals

-When returning runtime information with the [profile API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api#profile), ML Commons will run a regular sync up job to sync up newly loaded or unloaded models on each node.
+When returning runtime information with the [profile API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/api#profile), ML Commons will run a regular job to sync newly loaded or unloaded models on each node.
 When set to `0`, ML Commons immediately stops sync up jobs.

 ### Setting